Protected

 I ranked the header actions by importance and set up a progressive model: Follow the blog first.
 Once you’ve followed, the button becomes Subscribe.
 Once you’ve subscribed, it becomes Share.

-Everything else (search, messaging, gifting, blocking, reporting) moved to a bottom sheet behind an overflow menu.
+Everything else (search, messaging, gifting) moved to a bottom sheet behind an overflow menu.
+These actions deserved an exploration of their own place in the interface, but none is as important as Follow or Subscribe.

 The shipped blog header redesign